julzerinos/googlecloud-text-detect-appengine/README.md

 ## The Application Overview

-The following overview sections are set in order of the project requirments table.
+The following overview sections are set in order of the project requirements table.

 ### The Application Accesspoint